olivia-em/docblog/src/cyw/week3.md

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/encode2.1/index.html">Encode 2.1</a>

 This first one was pretty easy to understand, because I've made grids before in p5.
-What
+As I do the encode process more, I'm realizing that I understand how code works more than I can rewrite it verbatim.
+For example, I can't replicate the exact dimensioning in my head, but I know it's something proportional to the window.
+Or, I know of a way to do something but then the code uses a different way to achieve a similar effect to what I had in my head.

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/encode2.2/index.html">Encode 2.2</a>

+Similarly here, I thought that the code was just drawing three rectangles in an x-position for-loop, but instead it was working like the grid in the first example, taking into account y-position.
+Between the encoding and decoding, I find decoding the most fun but encoding is more useful because I'm beginning to systematically understand how to recreate art that I like with code.

 <div class="img-div">
 <img class="blog-img" alt="pseudocode" src="https://cdn.glitch.me/d7ac8ce9-d6b5-4915-b92c-e6f0bf0d0c29/IMG_6202.jpg?v=1739834824506">
 </div>
  <br>

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/decode2.1/index.html">Decode 2.1</a>

-Similarly, I knew what this one was going to look like mostly.
-My sketch isn't as accurate as my description in the notes.
-For my edits, I wanted more of the rectangles to be vertical, so I changed the if-statement.
-I also added an ellipse on top and random color.

 <div class="img-div">
 <img class="blog-img" alt="pseudocode" src="https://cdn.glitch.me/d7ac8ce9-d6b5-4915-b92c-e6f0bf0d0c29/IMG_6203.jpg?v=1739834834299">